vebjorre/schoolwork/README.md

 Keep in mind that the coding is done to fulfill demands from professors, not necessarily to be elegant and clean :)
 ## [Presentation for interview](Presentation_interview.pptx):
 Presentation for job interview fall 2019.
+Based on classification project in TMA4268.

 ## [Neural Net from scratch](Deep_learning.py):
 Project in TMA4315 Numerical mathematics.